ricaportela/tf-wordpress-ec2/README.md

  aws sts get-caller-identity

-# Use  Terraform with containers
+# Use  Terraform with containers, only Docker and Docker-compose need to be instaled
  docker-compose run --rm tf init

  docker-compose run --rm tf fmt